Do you have a fall family bucket list? We've never made a fall bucket list but I thought for this year, it might be a fun new thing to do.

 17. Learn to Crochet or Knit a Scarf

 Want to add something outside of your normal skill set to your list of ideas for your fall bucket list?
 Why not make your own cozy scarf?
 If learning to crochet or knit sounds a little ambitious, check this little gem of an idea out.
 I'm admittedly not very crafty, but this one doesn't seem too intimidating.

 18. Make a Craft from Leaves, Sticks, or Twigs

 I love this simple craft idea and we're already saving our milk jugs to use.
 We don't have the pretty russet and golden leaves where I live but we'll improvise.
 We also love to make these little stars with sticks and twigs we save on our walks.

 I know people are looking for different ideas for Halloween this year.
 If a small group gathering feels right for you, this post has some great ideas if you're looking to save money.
 We did a very no-frills, spur-of-the-moment Halloween party a few years ago and it was a lot of fun.
 We didn't spend much money on our party, either, so I know you don't need to be extravagant to have fun.

 20. Collect Acorns and Pine cones

 There are a lot of live oaks in our area and my kids love collecting acorns.
-I’ve thought about painting them gold and putting them in a mason jar with a pretty ribbon.
+If you want to incorporate your finds into your home decor, spray paint them gold and put them in a mason jar, and tie with a pretty ribbon.